BloomyControls/abs-scpi-driver-python/docs/installation.rst

 -------------------------

 This library depends on the `native C/C++ library <native_>`_.
-First, download the appropriate zip file for your platform from the `latest release`_.
+First, download the appropriate zip file for your platform or the Windows MSI installer from the `latest release`_.

 Windows
 ^^^^^^^

-For the Python library to automatically find the driver DLL, copy the downloaded DLLs to :file:`C:/Windows/System32`.
+The simplest way to install the drivers on Windows is to use the MSI installer.
+This will by default install the library to :file:`C:/Program Files [(x86)]/Bloomy Controls/absscpi`.
+The Python library will find it automatically.

-If you do not have administrator privileges or would prefer not to place files in :file:`System32` for some other reason, you may place the DLLs wherever you like.
+If you do not have administrator privileges or would prefer not to place files in :file:`System32` for some other reason, you may place the DLLs wherever you like using the zip archive download option.
 For details, see :ref:`custom-location`.

 Linux
 ^^^^^